iamtimsmith/iamtimsmith-com/content/posts/using-variables-in-css.md

 ---
 title: Using Variables in CSS
-date: '2021-12-20T06:00:00.000Z'
+date: "2021-12-20T06:00:00.000Z"
-seoDescription: >-
+excerpt: >-
     In this article, I'll teach you how to use variables in your css files and what the limitations are.
 published: true
 ---